ghislainv/hSDM/README.md

 Acknowledgments
 --------------

-We gratefully acknowledge Shan Shan Wu for the original C++ code used in Latimer et al. 2006.
+We gratefully acknowledge Shanshan Wu for the original C++ code used in Latimer et al. 2006.

 Related publications